stripe/rainier/docs/vectors.md

     }
 ```

-What we end up with is a `Model[4]` that is semantically identical to the `mergedModel` we produced before.
+What we end up with is a `Model[4]` that is, mathematically, the same as the `mergedModel` we produced before.
 In fact, this approach is identical to first producing a separate model for each observation, and then merging all of them together.
 So we could, equivalently, have done something like this:

 ```scala
 eggs